TonicAI/textual/docs/source/parse/working_with_parsed_output.rst

 Typically, users build pipelines to feed vector databases for RAG applications, or to prepare datasets to fine-tune or build an LLM.

-The parsed result is documented in the Textual documentation in |parsed_structure_external_link|.
-This topic describes the JSON schema that is used to store the parsed result.
+In the Textual documentation, the |parsed_structure_external_link| topic describes the JSON schema that is used to store the parsed result.

 The SDK provides access to the raw JSON in the form of a Python dictionary.
 It also provides a helper methods and utilities to perform common actions.

 Examples of actions that the SDK supports include:

-- Get the content of the file in Markdown or plain text
+- Get the content of the file in Markdown or plain text.
-- Redact or synthesize the file content
+- Redact or synthesize the file content.
 - Chunk the file.
 You can redact or synthesize the chunks and also enrich them with additional entity metadata.
-- List all of the identified tables and key-value pairs that were found in a document
+- List all of the identified tables and key-value pairs that were found in a document.

 The below snippet includes most of these supported actions.